tensorflow/tfjs-website/source/tutorials/mnist.md

 const TEST_ITERATION_FREQUENCY = 5;
 ```

+`TEST_BATCH_SIZE` is defined to be 1000, so we be test the model accuracy
+against 1000 random examples every few steps.

 ### Training loop

 Now we're ready to train the model.
 Here is the code for the training loop: